Land cover

 Opening the 'Options/Elevation data' pane, and selecting the 'Land Cover' button produces this pane, where 'Include Land cover height' can be checked to add the data into path plot calculations.
 It is necessary to 'Browse' to your Land cover data file location at the bottom of the pane to activate this feature.

 By opening the 'Toolbar Options' pane (by a right click on the toolbar), a 'Land cover' button can be selected and displayed at the end of the Toolbar.
-This button will have a Red background if the Land cover file is not available on your computer - or if the use of Land cover is disabled!
+This button will have a Red background if the Land cover is disabled.
 Where Land cover is enabled for use in propagation calculations the button background is Green.
-A click on the button will toggle between the Green 'in use' and Red 'disabled' conditions.
+A click on the button will toggle between the Green 'enabled' and Red 'disabled' conditions.

 Effects of incorporating Land cover: